 Ensure that the D2, Q4, Q5 and Q6 magnets are below quench limits with peak luminosities up to 7.5x1034cm-1s-2;

-Keep doses on these magnets below their radiation damage limits, with appropriate margins.
+Keep integral doses on these magnets below their radiation damage limits, with appropriate margins.

 The need of masks for all the quoted elements (D2, Q4, Q5 and Q6) needs to be addressed after a finalization of the IR layout.